-One of our Class II director, Albert Aboody has chosen not to stand for re-election and hence his term of directorship will expire at the Annual General Meeting.
+&lt;sup>1 One of our Class II director, Albert Aboody has chosen not to stand for re-election and hence his term of directorship will expire at the Annual General Meeting.

-A public company incorporated under the laws of Jersey, Channel Islands, is required by the Jersey Companies Act at each annual general meeting to obtain shareholders' approval to appoint an auditor to hold office from the conclusion of that meeting to the conclusion of the next annual general meeting.
+Companies Act at each annual general meeting to obtain shareholders' approval to appoint an auditor to hold office from the conclusion of that meeting to the conclusion of the next annual general meeting.